Skip to main content

 6. Cromer Pier, Norfolk

 Any arcade amusements on Cromer Pier take a back seat.
 This is a pier with a theatre at its end that promotes a wildly popular traditional summer season.
 It’s the only ‘full-season end of pier show in the world’, and it is very popular indeed.
 Shows usually run from mid-July until early October.
-Other popular entertainment shows and tribute acts from Elvis to Queen also feature within its calendar in the spring and autumn, making it a popular visitor destination for spring and autumn visitors.
+Other popular entertainment shows and tribute acts from Elvis to Queen are also featured within its calendar in the spring and autumn, making it a popular visitor destination for spring and autumn visitors.
 Advance booking is recommended.

 Summer visitors too young to sit still in the stalls will be wildly happy with crabbing off the Pier.
 It’s free of charge, while crab lines and bait can be purchased from the Pier’s shop.
 Top tips: Crabs are, apparently, partial to mackerel and a bit of squid, but failing that, a nice bit of bacon rind might do the trick.

 At the Pier Head is ‘the RNLI Lifeboat Station.
 Access to the station is free, but you can enjoy a more informative tour if booked at least three weeks ahead.
 So, in exchange for your newly acquired knowledge on what is involved in attending a ‘shout’, support the RNLI.
-Buy a suitably seafaring souvenir or book from the Lifeboat Shop.
+Buy a suitable seafaring souvenir or book from the Lifeboat Shop.

 Vital stats